pchoi-edr/TechEngr-C360-LOS-API/api-list/srf-file-list-api.md

 Each entry in the _files_ array represents a file that has been uploaded to a service request and associated with one of its locations.
+The `uploadID` field is the unique identifier for each uploaded file.

 Most fields follow the naming conventions and data structure used by Collateral360's File Manager screen, but the following fields require special explanation:

   * The **filename** field represents the original filename of the uploaded document.